Lesson #1: First Things First

 Depending upon which species you want to photograph and where you live, this could be as close as your own backyard or as distant as another continent.
 The excellent national parks and wildlife refuges of the United States and Canada are home to most of North America’s species.
 These animals are usually not hunted and are more tolerant of humans than those living outside of parks and refuges.
 Some wildlife photographers take advantage of the opportunities to photograph captive or semi-tame creatures in zoos or on game farms.
 Others refuse to do this on ethical grounds, insisting upon photographing only wild and free animals.

 Equally as important as gathering information about various wildlife species is the acquisition of basic photographic knowledge.
-Successful wildlife photographers all started by photographing things which didn’t try to run away!
+Successful wildlife and nature photographers all started by photographing things which didn’t try to run away!
 Photography is one of those endeavors nobody knows everything about.
 It is a matter of life-long learning.
 Beginning and intermediate photographers need to take every workshop, class, and photo tour that they can afford.
 They also need to read every photo book and magazine available.
 Photographic artistry comes from years of study and practice, practice, and more practice.

 Lesson #3: Wildlife Photography Camera and Lens Support

 The most popular tripod heads with wildlife photographers fall into two categories.
 First are the traditional large, precision ballheads such as those made by Arca-Swiss, Studioball, and Kirk Enterprises.
 These heads have the great advantage of movement in all directions being controlled by one knob.
 The second type of head is the gimbal style head such as the Wimberly head or Kirk Enterprises Cobra.
 The gimbal style is excellent for the fast action of wildlife photography with a long, heavy lens because its design suspends the lens at its balancing point, allowing it to swing easily from side to side and up and down.